Wednesday of Week 3 of Easter – Gospel

 The question is: how much of Jesus did they really see?
 How deep was their perception of who he truly was and is?

 That may be our problem too.
 Without a deep trust and total commitment to Christ and all he stands for, we may find that we do not have full access to that Bread of Life which we need so much.
-The search for the full Christ is one that we will never complete in this life.
+The search for the fullness of Christ is one that we will never complete in this life.
 We only hope that we never stop searching.
 There will never be a day on this earth when we will be able to say: “I know Christ fully.”
 Not even the whole Church can make that claim.

 Yet Jesus intensely wants to share that Bread, that nourishment with us.